Photographers are hired for brains and not gear

 Listing your prices depends on what type of customer you have.
 For example, if you are shooting for public portraits and weddings, you should have your prices listed.

 Another way to think of it is, are you doing B2B or B2C?
-B2B is contemporary shorthand for a longtime sales practice called business-to-business, while B2C represents business-to-consumer.
-In essence, B2B deals primarily with other businesses, not the general public, and B2C provides products and services directly to the end user.
+B2B is contemporary shorthand for a longtime business-to-business sales practice, while B2C represents business-to-consumer.
+B2B deals primarily with other businesses, not the general public, and B2C provides products and services directly to the end user.

 Having your price listed helps you and the customer.

-How it helps you is as a filter.
-Once the customer has gone to your website and seen your prices, then when they are calling, they are already aware of your fees.
+It helps you by acting as a filter.
+Once the customer has gone to your website and seen your prices, they are already aware of your fees when they call.

 When looking for a gas station, I use the GasBuddy App to help me locate a station and see the prices before I drive.